 For 2021, there was no substantiated complaint on marketing and labelling.
-Thus, VITA was not exposed to legal, reputational, financial or operational risks. also to ensure that its products are properly packed and labelled.
-What are the Risk/s Identified?
+Thus, VITA was not exposed to legal, reputational, financial or operational risks. · · · What are the Risk/s Identified?
 Failure to properly pack and/or label the products may cause confusion, misinformation, and even contamination of products.
 Thus, VITA is exposed to legal, operational, financial and reputational risks.
 What are the Opportunity/ies Identified?
 Proper packing and labelling of the products avoid confusion, misinformation, contamination or food poisoning (chicken), thereby, reducing and even eliminating legal, operational, financial and reputational risks.